Your score on placement exams determines at what level you begin instruction in that subject at Valparaiso University.

 Who must take a foreign language at Valpo?

-- All domestic students in the College of Arts and Sciences
+- All domestic students seeking a Bachelor of Arts in the College of Arts and Sciences

 - All domestic students in the College of Business